pyvista/pyvista-tutorial/_sources/tutorial/06_vtk/a_1_transition_vtk.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 171-178
+GENERATED FROM PYTHON SOURCE LINES 166-173

 .. note::
-   You can use :func:`pyvista.vtk_points` to construct a `vtkPoints`_ object, but this is unnecessary in almost all situations.
+   You can use :func:`pyvista.vtk_points` to construct a :vtk:`vtkPoints` object, but this is unnecessary in almost all situations.

 Since the end goal is to construct a :class:`pyvista.DataSet
 <pyvista.core.dataset.DataSet>`, you would simply pass the
 ``np_points`` array to the :class:`pyvista.PolyData` constructor:

 ..
-GENERATED FROM PYTHON SOURCE LINES 178-182
+GENERATED FROM PYTHON SOURCE LINES 173-177

 .. code-block:: Python